minorugh/deepl-translate/README.md

 # deepl-translate.el

-## Install request
+## Install
 * request is required, so install it with `M-x package-install request` etc.

-## Load this code file from init.el and assign deepl-translate to the appropriate key bindings.
+* Load this code file from init.el and assign deepl-translate to the appropriate key bindings.
 In addition, set the API key
 ```emacs-lisp
 (load-file "/path/to/deepl.el")
 (global-set-key (kbd "C-c t") 'deepl-translate)